 Coiba separated from continental Panama about 12,000 to 18,000 years ago when sea levels rose.
 Plants and animals on the new island became isolated from mainland populations, and over the millennia, most animals have diverged in appearance and behavior from their mainland counterparts.

 In 1919, a penal colony was built on the island.
 During the years that Panama was under the rule of Omar Torrijos and Manuel Noriega, the prison was a feared place with a reputation for brutal conditions.
-As such, the island was avoided by locals, and other than the prison, was completely undeveloped.
+As such, the island was avoided by locals; other than the prison, it was completely undeveloped.

 The prison began closing in 1990 to make way for Coiba National Park, founded in 1991.
 After the prison was closed down, the island's pristine condition made it ideal as a reserve.
 The last convict was released in 2005 when the park became a UNESCO World Heritage Site.

-Rising to a maximum elevation of 425 m (1,400 ft), the island is about 75% forested, with a large portion comprising standing ancient forest.
+Rising to a maximum elevation of 425 m (1,400 ft), the island is about 75% forested, with a large portion comprising a standing ancient forest.
 Coiba Island is home to rare flora and fauna found only on the island.
 The island also harbors tree species that have long disappeared from the mainland due to deforestation and overharvesting.

 Coiba National Park

 Coiba National Park protects Coiba Island, 38 smaller islands and the surrounding marine areas within the Gulf of Chiriqui.
-It is managed by the National Authority for the Environment (Autoridad Nacional del Ambiente, ANAM).
+The National Authority manages it for the Environment (Autoridad Nacional del Ambiente, ANAM).
 The park is accessible only by permit from ANAM.

 The size and length of the National Park allow for the protection of a whole and healthy ecosystem that is one of the last major refuges for rare and endangered species of tropical America.
 It is one of the last places in Central America where the scarlet macaw can be found in large numbers in the wild.